julesjazz/grapefruitlab/content/print/pity-fear.md

 The women would gather, and a priestess would place baskets with unknown contents on each of their heads.
 A secret, carried across town for the goddess Athena.
 It's a reenactment of sorts.
 The serpent child in a box.

 And I like the physical strain of it.
 Sometimes you don’t know the secrets you carry, you just feel their weight in your body.
-Suddenly you’re crying in the shower, or a thrift store on South Broadway — because your hips are too narrow and your shoulders are too wide.
-Thirty-two years and it all feels wrong.
+Suddenly you’re crying in the shower, thirty-two years and it all feels wrong.
+Or you catch a glimpse of who you could be, in a thrift store on South Broadway.

-All these fathers of philosophy, taxonomy, insisting *it’s our thoughts that make us real.
+All these fathers of philosophy, taxonomy, biology insisting *it’s our thoughts that make us real.
 Pure reason* that makes us human.
 But some things have to be lived to be understood.
 Felt in our bloodstream, and in the dew between our legs.
 The body has little regard for theory.
-Not a mind riding a carcass, but a body that carries a story. *I feel, therefore I can be free*.
+Not a mind trapped by a carcass, but a body that carries a story. *I feel, therefore I can be free*.
 Audre Lorde said that.

 But as the women carry their secrets across town, Hermes is circling above, and fixes his attention on the youngest, Herse.
 And so, of course, he follows her home — where Agraulos is there to greet him, standing in the door, blocking his way.
 Protective, or maybe jealous?
 It’s not clear, and at this point, I don’t trust Ovid to get the details right.
 She asks for money maybe, a bribe?
 To let the god through.
 Which is a mistake, of course.
 This unscrupulous cleverness will be her undoing!